Charles Frederick Worth: Shorter hemline

 Worth created a shorter hemline – a walking skirt – at the suggestion of Empress Eugénie, who enjoyed long walks but not long skirts.
 This was initially seen as too radical, even shocking, because it was at ankle length, but its practical benefits meant it was adopted over time.
 An 1885 example of the Worth 'walking dress' is held at the archives of the Metropolitan Museum of Art.

 Franco-Prussian War

 The Second Empire boomed, alongside Worth's brand, until 1870, when the Prussians invaded France.
 Worth closed his business for a year; he was able to reopen a year later, but wartime meant he had difficulty finding clientele, staying in business with lines of new maternity, mourning, and sportswear.
 During the siege of Paris, he turned his salon into a military hospital.
 At this stage, the partnership with Bobergh was dissolved – with the Swede returning to his home country.
 In common with other fashion designers, the House of Worth was affected by the financial downturn of the 1880s.
-Charles Frederick Worth found alternative sources of revenue in British and American customers and also turned his attention to encouraging the struggling French silk industry.
+Worth found alternative sources of revenue in British and American customers and also turned his attention to encouraging the struggling French silk industry.